#FinancialFriday: How Much Does a Bookkeeper Cost?

 1. Experience Matters

-Bookkeepers with more profound expertise often charge higher rates—but they also tend to work faster, catch errors early, and create cleaner, more accurate books.
+Bookkeepers with more advanced expertise often charge higher rates—but they also tend to work faster, catch errors early, and create cleaner, more accurate books.
 In many cases, investing in experience saves you money in the long term by reducing costly mistakes.

 2. Location Plays a Role